usc-isi-i2/dsbox-profiling/README.md

 notes:

-1. token: delimiter is blank space
+1. token: delimiter is a parameter (if set to ".", note that this will also be applied to floating numbers)
 2. precision for floats: 5 after point
 3. punctuations does not apply for numbers (eg: for number 1.23, "." does not count as a punctuation)